greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 SELECT run_on_segs('my test');
 ```

 This function looks up a part name in the parts table.
-The parts table is replicated, so the function can run on the master or on the primary segments.
+The parts table is replicated, so the function can run on the coordinator or on the primary segments.

 ```
 CREATE OR REPLACE FUNCTION get_part_name(partno int) RETURNS text AS